February 9, 2015

 Some events even have free tastings or promotions for the consumers which actually allows the consumer to try the product before they commit to buying.
 This is a great way to earn the trust and faith in any consumer even though the brand is possibly losing money.

 The same concept for sports applies to celebrities.
 How many commercials have you seen where a celebrity is promoting a brand?
 You can bet someone was paid to do this.
-Even if the celebrity wanted to do the sponsorship/promotion their is still a lot of work being done behind the scenes to compensate anyone involved.
+Even if the celebrity wanted to do the sponsorship/promotion there is still a lot of work being done behind the scenes to compensate anyone involved.
 It can be a shady situation but brands do it because it works to drive sales.
-It’s all part of doing business and growing as a business.
+It's all part of doing business and growing as a business.

 Just because a brand is flashy or well designed and fairly priced doesn’t always mean it’s the best.
 Plenty of brands stack up to the big boys when they are lower on the chain.
-I personally pay more attention to visual aspects of a product over other factors when considering to buy.
+I personally pay more attention to the visual aspects of a product over other factors when considering to buy.
 I don’t always go by price point but then again I don’t always go by the look as well.
 Some consumers like myself don’t sweat the details and just buy what they know will satisfy their needs the best.
 In the end no matter what brand you choose you are looking for something to get the job done and or provide the most benefit to you.